chef-boneyard/chef-web-docs-2016/chef_master/source/server_orgs.rst

 Manage Organizations
 =====================================================
-The following commands are built-in to the |ctl chef server| command line tool:
+The following commands are built-in to the |chef server ctl| command line tool:

 org-create
 -----------------------------------------------------